 Domestic violence is a serious criminal offense in Colorado Springs; prosecutors aggressively seek convictions for individuals accused of violence or threats against spouses, intimate partners, and children.
 If found guilty, the consequences can be catastrophic, including a lengthy prison sentence.

-But what acts are considered “domestic violence” in Colorado Springs?
+But what exactly is considered domestic violence in Colorado Springs?

-First, it is important to understand that the “violence” that could result in criminal charges includes not only physical acts but threats as well.
-It also includes acts and threats against property if the act is directed against an intimate partner as defined in Colorado’s primary domestic violence statute.
+To understand what is considered domestic violence, you must first understand that the “violence” that could result in criminal charges includes not only physical acts but threats as well.
+Domestic violence can also include acts and threats against property if the act is directed against an intimate partner as defined in Colorado’s primary domestic violence statute.

 Under that statute, C.R.S. § 18-6-800.3, “domestic violence” in Colorado means: